huawei-noah/SMARTS/docs/benchmarks/driving_smarts_2023_1.rst

 An example training and inference code is provided for this benchmark.
 See the :examples:`rl/drive` example.
 The example uses PPO algorithm from `Stable Baselines3 <https://github.com/DLR-RM/stable-baselines3>`_ reinforcement learning library.
-It uses :attr:`~smarts.core.controllers.ActionSpaceType.RelativeTargetPose` action space.
+It uses :attr:`~smarts.core.controllers.action_space_type.ActionSpaceType.RelativeTargetPose` action space.
 Instructions for training and evaluating the example is as follows.

 Train